nadavmatalon/great_book_of_walkthroughs/walkthroughs/ror_new_project_setup.md

 Next, open the `Gemfile` (in the root directory of your project) and add the following content:

-Btw, if you have time, go over the README of these gems (see links above each gem below) and verify current versions and updated installation instructions.
+Btw, if you have time, go over the README's of these gems (see links above each gem below) and verify current versions and updated installation instructions.

 ```ruby